let’s take a walk

 Another PsychologyToday.com article, from July 2015, says this (emphasis added) … “To stay focused, we need to give our minds a rest periodically even during a workday.
 It turns out that natural environments — and even photos of nature — provide a unique kind of rest.
 They allow you to relax your attention but also keep other parts of your mind engaged, in beneficial ways.”

-With this blog’s overarching theme of “home” you’re probably wondering how the benefits of walking in the woods or looking at photos of trees fit in, exactly.
+With our overarching theme of home, books, and reading … you’re probably wondering how the benefits of walking in the woods or looking at photos of trees fit in, exactly.
 Well, to my way of thinking, they can be tied together in a couple of significant ways.

 If, like me, one of the places you feel most comfortable and “at home” is outside, in a natural setting, you probably strive — whether you realize it or not — to bring that natural-world peace into your own private spaces.
 That effort can be as major as choosing your neighborhood on the basis of its tree canopy, or choosing your house on the basis of how many windows it has and whether there’s a shady front porch to relax on.
 Or it can be something as (relatively) simple as planting a garden, or even just bringing fresh flowers inside each week.

 And if you’ve done all, or even some of these things — or if you’ve displayed your favorite photos of peaceful places in your house — you already have most of what you need right there, ready and waiting, whenever you need a “nature break.”
 Don’t want to go out of your way to your “home away from home” spot in nature?
 Or do you only have a few minutes to spare?
-Have a seat on the grass under your back yard shade tree and enjoy the fresh air.
+Have a seat on the grass, or on the shady porch, and soak up the fresh air.